Skip to content

 We Review Acetal Grade Specs on Every RFQ

-MakerStage's free DFM review includes material grade review for every acetal order.
-If your drawing specifies POM-H for a thick-section part where centerline porosity is a risk, we'll flag it and recommend the appropriate grade before your parts are cut.
+MakerStage reviews material-grade callouts during quote review for acetal RFQs.
+If your drawing specifies POM-H for a thick-section part where centerline porosity is a risk, we can flag that before production starts.

 Section 4 of 5